CrossyChainsaw/Portfolio/README.md

 ```

-The other test I made in my API wrapper is to test the functionality of Bucket4j.
-I wrote tests to check if I understand how Bucket4j works.
-With Bucket4j I've created a rate limit for the Merriam-Webster external dictionary API.
+In my API wrapper I wrote a test to test the functionality of Bucket4j.
+The purpose is to see if I understand how to use Bucket4j.
+After I understood how Bucket4j worked, I created a rate limit for the Merriam-Webster external dictionary API.

 ```java